drewverzino/option-density-viz/README.md

 - Key practical choices:
   - **Truncation bounds** $[a,b]$ from **cumulants** (match mean/variance/skew/kurtosis).
   - **Series length** $N$ from an error budget (trade speed vs accuracy).
-- COS is extremely fast and stable once $\phi$ is known; we use it to cross‑check BL.
+- COS is extremely fast and stable once $\phi$ is known; we will use it to cross‑check BL.

 ### 7) Diagnostics & consistency checks